 Ah Lovefraud — the gift to the lazy blogger.
-“Borrowing” a post, the above quote is from LETTERS TO LOVEFRAUD ‘O like Umbrella,’ and the shut down mechanism.
-I’m going to take a few passages here and there from the post, under fair use (emphases added).
+“Borrowing” from a post, the above quote is from LETTERS TO LOVEFRAUD ‘O like Umbrella,’ and the shut down mechanism.
+I’d like to focus on a few passages here and there (emphases added).
 Please visit the original for the full context, it’s written by Quest, a 55 year old male after the disaster of a relationship with a psychopath.

 Two weeks after leaving I realised that I was now damaged goods.
 Many times I found myself asking myself, what had this woman done to me and how did she do it??? . . .

 So what were my symptoms? . . .
 I was in a state of awareness that I can only describe as being hypervigilant for other psychopaths, or the possibility of them.
 Basically everyone I met was a potential psychopath until proven otherwise.
 Paranoia was rampant.

 As time passed.
 I learned how to see psychopaths.
 It was as if a sixth sense had been awakened and I was wired to the symptoms of psychopathy.
 Any symptom set the alarm bells ringing in my mind.
 Well, all this knowledge and awareness was great, but I still could not fix the damage. . . .

 Anyone who has spent any time in an intimate relationship with a psychopath knows that things get very confusing at times.
 What appears to happen to the victim is a kind of mental shut down that seems to happen at a subconscious level, beyond the normal conscious awareness of the victim.
 The victim, not realising what is happening, slowly gets lulled into an almost vegetative state where they can hardly recognise themselves.
 It feels like their very essence or soul has been sucked right out of them, leaving a confused, rudderless entity, almost a zombie.